herilshah/Javascript-Projects/README.md

 2. **BMI Calculator**: A simple BMI (Body Mass Index) calculator that helps you calculate your BMI based on your height and weight and provides a weight status category.

+3. **Digital Clock**: Stay up-to-date with your local time and date using this web application.
+It displays the current local time and date, making it easy for you to track time wherever you are.

+4. **Number Guessing Game**: Test your guessing skills with this interactive game.
+Try to guess the random number between 1 and 100 within 10 attempts.
+Are you up for the challenge?

 ## How to Use